wzhxll/Ma-Run-Superman-Customization/README.md

     if zombiesFolder then
         for _, zombie in pairs(zombiesFolder:GetChildren()) do
             if zombie:IsA("Model") and zombie:FindFirstChild("HumanoidRootPart") then
-                if not L.attackBarrelEnabled and zombie:GetAttribute("Type") == "Barrel" then
+                if not L.isZombieAttackAllowed(zombie) then continue end
-                    continue
-                end
-                if zombie.State and zombie.State.Value == "Spawn" then
+                if zombie.State and zombie.State.Value == "Spawn" then continue end
-                    continue
-                end
                 if L.distanceToZombie(zombie) <= L.auraRangeManual then
                     table.insert(zombiesInRange, zombie)
                 end